 - Better Sleep Habits: When it comes to maintaining energy levels, there is no substitute for getting enough sleep and managing your daily internal rhythms.
 The average person needs between 7 and 9 hours of rest a night.
 Even if you struggle to get that normally, try your best to get it during the performance!
 Further, the human body loves regular, repeating patterns, and so going to sleep and waking up around similar times each day can be huge for improving energy levels day-to-day.
 If possible, arrange your sleep schedule so that rehearsals and performances won’t throw your bedtime or daily start out of whack.

 If you haven’t got the time for the alternatives, or the taste for coffee, and really need a big influx of energy, I see you and you’re valid.
 Sure, in a perfect world, we’d all have healthy diets and get the sleep we need and wouldn’t have a need for canned synthetic energy sources.
 And yet, we’re far from a perfect world, and for many of us performing is an unfortunately low man on our totem poles, meaning we need to prioritize survival needs like work and family care above getting 9 hours of sleep and eating multiple healthy square meals a day over making it to the final curtain call of our unpaid theatre gigs unscathed.

-So, cultivated from many personal shows’ worth of trial-and-error testing, here’s my insights for minimizing the complications of drinking an energy drink before a show.
+So, cultivated from many personal shows’ worth of trial-and-error testing, here are my insights for minimizing the complications of drinking an energy drink before a show.